tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/test-analyzer.md

     api-key: [admin key]
 ```

 To specify an analyzer used during indexing and query execution, set the analyzer property on string fields in the index.
 Likewise, to specify a normalizer, set the normalizer property on the string field in the index.
-More details can be found in the [Create Index API docs](create-or-update-index.md).
+More details can be found in [Create or Update Index (Preview REST API)](create-or-update-index.md).

 ## URI Parameters